barduinor/box-workshop-python/workshops/file_representations/file_representations.md

     }
 ]
 ```
 Notice that the `state` is `success`, this means that the representation has been generated.
-If the representation is not available then the state will be `none`.
+If the representation is not available then the state will be `none`, `pending`, etc.

 ## Download the representation
 Now that we have the `url_template` we can download the representation.